-Just like people, our beloved pets can suffer from a variety of heart conditions.
+Pets can suffer from a variety of heart conditions.
 Some types of heart disease may lead to congestive heart failure in dogs.
 CHF in dogs is a common condition for senior canines.
 It affects almost 25 percent of dogs between the ages of 10 and 12.
 While this can be devastating for many pet owners,…Read More

 Senior Dog Care

 Being faced with an older companion that refuses to eat or exhibits signs of a loss of appetite can be a scary situation for dog owners.
 Loss of appetite in dogs is often one of the first signs that your pet is not feeling well.
 At some point, however, most older dogs begin to eat…Read More